I. PURPOSE AND SCOPE

 III.
 PROHIBITION OF ILLICIT DISCHARGES

 No university employee, student, visitor or contractor shall throw, drain, or otherwise discharge, cause, or allow others under its control to throw, drain, or otherwise discharge into the university’s storm water drainage system any pollutants or waters containing any pollutants, other than storm water.
-It is the responsibility of the Offices of Environmental Health and Safety (EHS), Facilities Management and Facilities Project Management and Construction Management to train employees to recognize the hazards associated with illicit discharges and to identify illicit discharge sources.
-Additionally, Facilities Land Development (“Mason LD”) is responsible for performing outfall inspections and surveys, including observation, documentation, and sampling (if deemed necessary).
+The Environmental Health and Safety Office (EHS), Facilities Land Development, Facilities Construction Management, and Facilities Management work cooperatively to prevent, identify, and respond to illicit discharges.

 The commencement, conduct, or continuance of any illegal discharge to the storm drain system is prohibited except as described as follows:

-2. Discharges or flow from firefighting, and other discharges specified in writing by Mason LD as being necessary to protect public health and safety.
+3. Discharges or flow specified in writing by Facilities Land Development as being necessary to protect public health and safety.

-3. Discharges associated with dye testing; however, this activity requires notification to Mason LD prior to the time of the test.
+4. Discharges associated with dye testing; however, this activity requires notification to Facilities Land Development prior to the time of the test.

 IV.
 NOTIFICATION OF SPILLS